mnielsen/finding_scenius/finding_scenius.md

   questions.
 The narrative isn't yet even known by the mainstream.

-**However, there may still be identifiable sub-veins within those locations:** This is an interesting question.
-Going in an _ad hoc_ fashion to the big, fashionable places doesn't work.
-But maybe if you have inside information, you can find great, innovative groups inside an organization or field.

 **It doesn't come out of companies:** I wonder.
 Many of Michaelangelo's greatest works were, of course, produced on